 This section presents monthly data for the current month and the trailing year (13 months), with a year-over-year average comparison.
-DSHS Behavioral Health & Treatment Center - Steilacoom Unit is presented in Table 16 below.
+DSHS Behavioral Health & Treatment Center - Steilacoom Unit is presented in Table 16 on the following page.
 DSHS Behavioral Health & Treatment Center - Cascade Unit closed permanently on June 28, 2024.
-Please see Table 17's section on Cascade Unit on page 60 for additional details.
+Please see Table 17's section on Cascade Unit on page 65 for additional details.